Harriet Boyd Hawes: Personal life

 During one trip to Crete, she met Charles Henry Hawes, an English anthropologist and archaeologist who later became the associate-director of the Boston Museum of Fine Arts.
 They were married on March 3, 1906, and nine months later their son, Alexander Boyd Hawes, was born.
 When their daughter Mary Nesbit Hawes followed in August 1910, Charles was teaching at Dartmouth College and the family was living in Hanover, New Hampshire.
 In 1920, the family moved to Cambridge, Massachusetts and Harriet joined the faculty at Wellesley College.
 Hawes always remained committed to her academic and archaeological work as well as to her family.

 Later life and legacy

-When Charles retired in 1936, the couple moved to Washington D.C., where Harriet remained after her husband died.
+When Charles retired in 1936, the couple moved to Washington, D.C., where Harriet remained after her husband died.
 She died there on March 31, 1945, aged 73.

 Her childhood home in Chester Square is featured on the Boston Women's Heritage Trail.

 In 1992, her daughter, Mary Allsebrook, published Born to Rebel: the Life of Harriet Boyd Hawes.
 The book was edited by Annie Allsebrook, Harriet Boyd Hawes' granddaughter.

-A spoof article about her was published on February 7, 2025 by The Onion, titled “Pioneering Female Archaeologist In Google Doodle Bears Silent Witness To Man's Search For ‘Zootopia’ Porn”.